dsi-clinic/2025-spring-uchicago-transportation/bunching-research.md

 - **Supply-side**:
   - Traffic congestion, signal delays, and inconsistent driver behavior contribute to irregular bus intervals.
 - **Operations**:
-  - Problems such as initial dispatching errors and inappropriately scheduled frequency intervals (should xyz bus actually run more/less often?).
+  - Problems such as initial dispatching errors and inappropriately scheduled frequency intervals (should xyz bus actually run more/less often?)

 ## How has bunching been addressed in the past?